 Synthetic fibres, regenerated fibres and/or natural fibres

-The synthetic fibres I use are second hand yarns, which have come to me as leftovers from somewhere else.
-The materials are completely good to use, but for some reason they have not been used by their previous owner.
-In line with zero waste principles, I want to use these yarns to the fullest rather than sending them to the landfill.
+The synthetic fibres I use are surplus yarns from other textile designers and textile artists.
+The materials are completely good to use, but they have not been completely used by their previous owner.
+In line with zero waste principles, I want to use these yarns to the fullest rather than send them to the landfill.

 I use these materials to make entire products or as effect yarns together with other materials.